I am a prospective student/parent. How can I learn more about the Psychology Department at Amherst?

 My course requires a Course-Pak reader.
 Where are they available?

 All Course-Pak readers are available in the Psychology Department Office (SCCE D205).
-Amherst students can have the cost billed to their account.
-Five-College students should pay for their readers by check.
+Costs are covered by the College.

 How do I declare a psychology major?